chenbk85/opios/readme.txt

-openpeer-ios-sdk/         - header files used to build Open Peer iOS applications openpeer-ios-sdk/Source   - implementation of header files openpeer-ios-sdk/Internal – internal implementation of iOS to C++ wrapper for SDK
+openpeer-ios-sdk/         - header files used to build Open Peer iOS applications openpeer-ios-sdk/Source   - implementation of header files openpeer-ios-sdk/Internal – internal implementation of iOS to C++ wrapper for SDK Samples/OpenPeerSampleApp - basic example of how to use the SDK

 Exploring the header files: